-The capital region spans the Territories of approximately 20 First Nations, of which 11 have Reserve lands and 9 have settlement populations made up of 4,142 members.
-The First Nations Relations Division supports the CRD and its Board to build strong and enduring relationships with neighbouring First Nations governments.
+The First Nations Relations Division supports the CRD and its Board to build strong and enduring relationships with neighboring First Nations governments.

 Special Task Force Final Report